The DSLReports speed test

 Error 7

-Under linux I have tried the DSLReports speed test with different browsers (Google Chrome, Microsoft's Bing, Firefox and Vivaldi).
-In all cases I got "error 7" as a result.
+Under linux we have tried the DSLReports speed test with different browsers (Google Chrome, Microsoft's Bing, Firefox and Vivaldi).
+In all cases we got "error 7" as a result.
 This despite the fact that the speed test had the browser's full attention.

 The error 7 pop-up message of DSLReports

-Under Windows I got also error 7 when using the Firefox browser.
-The DSLReports speed test works fine under Windows with chromium based webbrowsers like Google Chrome, Microsoft's Bing and Vivaldi.
+Under Windows we got also error 7 when using the Firefox browser.
+The DSLReports speed test used to work fine under Windows with chromium based webbrowsers like Google Chrome, Microsoft's Bing and Vivaldi.
+However June 2024 even with these browsers -running at Windows- we were not able to run this speed test.

 The DSLReports speed test results page